ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/plasma_current.md

 l_i = 3.4 - \kappa_x
 \end{aligned}$$

-Further desciption of `iprofile` is given in [Beta Limit](../plasma_beta.md).
+Further description of `iprofile` is given in [Beta Limit](../plasma_beta.md).

 -----------------------

 ## _plasc_bpol

-This intenral function is used to calculate the plasma shape and poloidal coefficients for calculating the plasma current in the [Peng double null scaling from the STAR code](plasma_current.md#star-peng-double-null-divertor-scaling-st).
-If this scaling is selected the coefficents are also used to calculate the [poloidal field from the plasma current](plasma_current.md#plasma-current-poloidal-field).
+This internal function is used to calculate the plasma shape and poloidal coefficients for calculating the plasma current in the [Peng double null scaling from the STAR code](plasma_current.md#star-peng-double-null-divertor-scaling-st).
+If this scaling is selected the coefficients are also used to calculate the [poloidal field from the plasma current](plasma_current.md#plasma-current-poloidal-field).

 where if $A < \frac{\kappa^2}{(1+\delta)}+\delta$: